1. Blog

 just food for dogs turkey and whole wheat macaroni recipe. aafco feeding trials

-For dogs with anal sac issues caused by food sensitivities, a balanced diet made of human-grade ingredients can provide much-needed relief.
+For dogs with anal sac issues caused by food sensitivities, a balanced diet made of human-grade ingredients with anti-inflammatory properties can provide much-needed relief.

+So, what is the best dog food for anal gland issues?
 “JustFoodForDogs has options such as Fish & Sweet Potato or Venison & Squash that are considered ‘novel protein’ diet options, and these may be appropriate for dogs that need a hypoallergenic protein source to help manage gastrointestinal issues,” says Wilson.
+Both recipes include omega-3 fatty acids and ingredients that support digestive health.

 Dogs suffering from GI issues like diarrhea could benefit from a high-fiber diet, such as the JFFD Metabolic Support diet (available by prescription), considered to be one of the best high-fiber dog foods for anal gland problems.